Skip to main content

 3. helm: the package manager for Kubernetes

-4. An existing AKS cluster without autoscaling enabled.
+5. An existing AKS cluster with at least 2 nodes (for Luna webhook replica availability) without autoscaling enabled.
 Note that AKS has both free and standard tier clusters; please ensure your cluster tier can handle your expected load at scale.

 Considerations